 Perhaps your reaction to the subject of discipline is “Oh no, here we go again!”
 Sometimes we get tired of hearing about it; other times we get tired of dealing with it!
-As a result we can get harsh in our discipline.
-These keys to loving discipline will help you stay calm, and remember that discipline is an opportunity to train our kids — NOT an interruption to our plans.
+As a result, we can get harsh in our discipline.
+When you use loving discipline with your child it will help you stay calm, while remembering that discipline is an opportunity to train your kids — NOT an interruption to your plans.

 We hear a great deal about discipline, but that’s because the Bible is full of discipline.
 (Check Proverbs out and you’ll see!).

 How To Use Loving Discipline With Your Child

 1. If you are going to teach and train your kids correctly, you have to work at it hard.

 Discipline is defined in the dictionary as “training that corrects, molds, or perfects the mental faculties or moral character.”
 So true discipline, or training, is going to take work.
 Perhaps you feel like you already discipline your kids and it’s really no big deal.
 But, I’m not talking about sitting in the chair with your feet up, yelling “Junior, stop hitting your brother right now!
 Both of you quit fighting and be quiet!
 I’m trying to read!”